 For some individuals it is easier to write a letter or an email to their spouse.
 This gives them time to outline their feelings, to slowly go over the history and to carefully choose the words they want to use.
 If you choose this option, I recommend that you write a draft and sit with it for a day or two – you might be surprised by what else comes up that needs to be include.
 Truth-telling begets more truth-telling.

-Find out more about couples counseling here.
+Learn more about couples counseling with Ashley.